Orders With Maximum Quantity Above Average

 - The number of orders in the input list will be between 0 and 1000, inclusive.

-quantitywill be an integer between 1 and 100, inclusive. - The solution should aim for an efficient time complexity, ideally O(n), where n is the number of orders.
+- The solution should have a time complexity of O(n), where n is the number of orders.

 Notes